ddiss/lioness/readme.md

 ### Debugging

 By default, the image provides boot logs via UART.
-A dhcp client starts on boot alongside an ssh server which can be accessed with root/root credentials.
+A DHCP client starts on boot alongside an ssh server which can be accessed with root/root credentials.